fetchai/fetchd/docs/docs/cli-keys.md

   <p>These keys are stored locally on your system.
 By default, these keys will be stored in the OS level keychain, however, in general these keys are considered less secure than using a hardware device</p>
 </div>

-After running the command `fetchcli` will print out a summary of the new key.
+After running the command `fetchd` will print out a summary of the new key.
 An example of this output is shown below:

 ```text
 - name: test